Ruffles91/Ruffles91.github.io/README.md

 *Website Authors/Publishers*

 **Designers:**
-*will Create, update and develope growth within the Calendar*
+*Will Create, update and develope growth within the Calendar*

 **Management:**
-*Strategic Settings of Activities,directing the Efforts of the designers Planning Processing etc.*
+*Strategic Settings of Activities, directing the Efforts of the designers Planning Processing etc.*

 ## Personal Profile